Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Singular vorticity of the Euler equation via two hypotheses concerning limits of well-defined solutions of Navier Stokes type equations

-where for all $1\leq i\leq D$ the functions $h^0_i$ belong to a class of functions with
+where for all $1\leq i\leq D$ the functions $h^e_i$ belong to a class of functions with

-The viscosity limit of the constructed solution functions of the problems in (\ref{transformed-}) with (\ref{data-}) and (\ref{data-1}) will be also a solution of a transformed regular part of the Euler equation.
-It has the advantage that classical representations of $u^{\nu,-}_{i},~1\leq i\leq D$ in terms of convolutions with the Gaussian defined on the whole space are available, and this simplifies some estimates.
-Therefore we mainly work with $u^{\nu,-}_{i},~1\leq i\leq D$ below noting that similar results may be obtained for viscosity limits of the function $u^{\nu}_{i},~1\leq i\leq D$.
+The construction is such that the viscosity limit of the constructed solution functions of the problem in (\ref{transformed-}) considered on the whole domain with (\ref{data-}) and (\ref{data-1}) is directlly realted to a solution of a transformed regular part of the Euler equation.
+The extension of the transformed equation to the whole domain has the advantage that classical representations of $u^{\nu,-,e}_{i},~1\leq i\leq D$ in terms of convolutions with the Gaussian defined on the whole space are available, and this simplifies some estimates.
+Therefore we mainly work with $u^{\nu,-,e}_{i},~1\leq i\leq D$ below and then transfer some estimates to the viscosity limits via compactness arguments for some subsequence $(u^{\nu_k,e,-}_{i})_k,~1\leq i\leq D,~ k\geq 1$, where $\nu_k\downarrow 0$.
 Sometimes we add some remarks for the latter transformed local solutions of the Navier Stokes equations.
-Note that the potential term has a not a real singularity as $\frac{\sqrt{1-t^2}^3}{1-t}=(1+t)\sqrt{1-t^2}$, and for the function $t(\sigma)$ we have $t\left(\left[0,\infty\right) \right)\subseteq \left[0,1\right) $ such that all other coefficients are bounded with respect to time.
+Note that the potential term in (\ref{transformed-}) has not a real singularity as $\frac{\sqrt{1-t^2}^3}{1-t}=(1+t)\sqrt{1-t^2}$, and for the function $t(\sigma)$ we have $t\left(\left[0,\infty\right) \right)\subseteq \left[0,1\right) $ such that all other coefficients are bounded with respect to time.
 Note furthermore, that spatial coefficient notation with upper script $s$ is applied for the nonlinear terms in order to observe that the coefficients are bounded.

-For a specific parameter $\nu$ a solution of (\ref{transformed-}) in time $s$-coordinates denoted by $u^{\nu,-}_i,~1\leq i\leq 3$ is related to a solution $u^{\nu,-,*}_i,~1\leq i\leq 3$ in the corresponding time coordinates, such that
+For a specific parameter $\nu$ a solution of (\ref{transformed-}) in time $s$-coordinates denoted by $u^{\nu,-}_i,~1\leq i\leq 3$ is related to a solution $u^{\nu,-,*}_i,~1\leq i\leq 3$ in the corresponding $t$-time coordinates, such that

 on the domains $D_{\infty}$ , i.e., the domain with respect to $s$-coordinates, and $D_1$, i.e., the corresponding domain with respect to $t$-coordinates (cf. definitions below).
-If we consider such a time transformation then the viscosity factor $\nu$ in $\nu\Delta$ in (\ref{transformed-}) gets another time factor.
-As it is more convenient to work with viscosity extensions with Laplacians times a constant factor we introduce the function $u^{\nu',-*}_{i},~1\leq i\leq D$ which satisfies the problem
+Note that